naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 Going back into the OpenExo folder, you'll see a number of other folders.
 The Documentation folder contains instructions for adding new controllers, adding new motors, information on the structure of the code, and more.
+This is also availabe as part of this ReadTheDocs website.
 You'll want to spend some time skimming through the contents of this folder to familiarize yourself with what's there.

 .. raw:: html

     <div style="text-align: center;">
-    === PYTHON_GUI AND SDCARD ===
+    === PYTHON_GUI AND SD CARD ===
     </div>

 Also within the OpenExo folder are two other folders relevant to our purposes